CU-DBMI/set-website/_posts/2023-07-07-Using-Python-and-Anaconda-with-the-Alpine-HPC-Cluster.md

 style local_storage fill:#D1FAE5,stroke:#444444;
 </pre>

-_Diagram showing how[an example project repository](https://github.com/CU-DBMI/example-hpc-alpine-python) may be used within Alpine through primary steps and processing workflow._
+_Diagram showing how [an example project repository](https://github.com/CU-DBMI/example-hpc-alpine-python) may be used within Alpine through primary steps and processing workflow._

 Use the following steps to understand how Alpine may be used with [an example project repository](https://github.com/CU-DBMI/example-hpc-alpine-python) to run example Python code.